-- Investment into a portfolio of companies that contribute to Contributing Companies and SDGs, including, but not limited to, Climate Action, Affordable and Clean Energy, Clean Water and Sanitation, Good Health and Well Being and Reduced Inequalities. - 2.
-The identification and analysis of a company's environmental and social factors, including corporate governance practices which form an integral part of the investment decision making process. - 3.
-Consideration of lower carbon intensity investments compared to the 100% MSCI AC World Index TRI, the ("Reference Benchmark"). - 4.
+1. Investment in a portfolio of fixed income securities issued by Contributing Companies/Issuers that contribute to Contributing Companies/Issuers and SDGs including, but not limited to, Climate Action, Affordable and Clean Energy, Clean Water and Sanitation, Good Health and Well Being and Reduced Inequalities.

+- 2. The identification and analysis of a company/issuer environmental and social factors, including corporate governance practices which form an integral part of the investment decision making process. - 3.
+Consideration of lower carbon intensity investments compared to the JP Morgan Corporate EMBI Broad Diversified the ("Parent Benchmark"). - 4.
 Consideration of responsible business practices in accordance with United Nations Global Compact ("UNGC") and OECD Guidelines for Multinational Enterprises ("OECD") principles.
-Where instances of potential violations of UNGC principles are

-- identified, companies will be subject to HSBC's proprietary ESG due diligence checks to determine their suitability for inclusion in the sub-fund's portfolio and, if deemed unsuitable, excluded. - Excluding activities covered by HSBC Asset Management's Responsible Investment Policies (the "HSBC Excluded Activities") and the Paris-aligned Benchmark exclusions (the "PAB Excluded Activities") (together referred to as the "Excluded Activities") as listed below.
+Where instances of potential violations of UNGC principles are identified, companies/issuers will be subject to the HSBC's proprietary ESG due diligence checks to determine their suitability for inclusion in the sub-fund's portfolio and, if deemed unsuitable, excluded. - 5.
+Excluding activities covered by HSBC Asset Management's Responsible Investment Policies (the "HSBC Excluded Activities") and the Paris-aligned Benchmark exclusions (the "PAB Excluded Activities") (together referred to as the "Excluded Activities") as listed below.

-The attainment of the sustainable investment objective is measured using the sustainability indicators below, some of which are measured against the Reference Benchmark for the subfund.
+The attainment of the sustainable investment objective is measured using the sustainable indicators below, some of which are measured against the Parent Benchmark for the sub-fund.
 However, this benchmark has not been designated for the purpose of achieving the sustainable investment objective promoted by the sub-fund.